Notice of Intended Prosecution

 If you're still unsure about the procedures and details of the NIP or motoring offences in general, our Instant Law Line service could be the answer you're looking for.
-For just £7.99 a month, you can get unlimited legal advice on any law problems you're facing, whether they're road related or not.
+For an affordable price, you can get legal advice on any law problems you're facing, whether they're road-related or not.

 Share your experiences

 Please note: The views expressed in community areas of this site do not necessarily reflect or represent the views of Law on the Web, its owners, its staff or contributors.

 A DAS Licence Assist policy offers legal advice, defence of motor prosecutions and a fixed monthly benefit if you lose your licence.
 How much is your driving licence worth to you?
 Protect your licence today – visit Licence Assist now!Find out more